Modern slavery statement

 Our Values and policies

 Rotork has earned a reputation for integrity, fair dealing, and ethical behaviour.
 We are determined to preserve that reputation and ensure that, wherever we do business or operate around the world, we exert a positive influence.
+Acting ethically and in line with our values is rooted in our culture and reflected in our Code of Conduct, which was updated in 2024 and published on our external website.
+We expect everyone working for us, and with us, to follow the Code of Conduct and act with integrity at all times.

 Our Modern Slavery Policy reflects our commitment to implementing and enforcing effective systems and controls.
-The policy applies to all employees, is available on our intranet and is translated into our core languages.
+The policy applies to all employees, is available on our intranet and is translated into six languages.
 To raise awareness, it outlines key indicators of modern slavery and higher risk activities, such as in our supply chains and outsourced activities, and recruitment through staffing agencies.
 The policy also contains key performance indicators to assess the effectiveness of our control measures.

 Our Speak Up poster is exhibited in all our offices and facilities and highlights modern slavery as a specific area of concern to look out for and report.